 Mike: Of course, 100%.
 It’s all about the re-testing.
 Definitely.

 Logan: Right.
 So another thing that came up on my test which is very interesting is my ferritin levels are a bit high.
-I was just hearing about this from Dr. Mercola at a conference that I was at.
+I was just hearing about this from a doctor at a conference I attended.
 He was talking about the dangers of having too much iron in the blood and recommending that people either give blood or something that I haven’t heard of before but a therapeutic phlebotomy.
 So can you talk about the issues with iron a bit?

 Mike: Yeah, sure.
 So taking a look at your blood results, the ferritin is a little bit elevated.
 Now I definitely wouldn’t say it’s high and here’s the station we have to make really quickly when we’re interpreting our results is what we’ve done is generate an optimized zone for you as an individual based on everything we know about you again.
 So when you’re looking at it, there’s a red zone and that’s kind of what we classify as “at risk” and that’s different.
 That is explaining if your blood result is outside of a clinically-acceptable range.
 If you go to a doctor, they’re going to have an issue with an “at risk” result.
 For us then, the yellow which is still outside your “optimized” zone so it appears as high for you is clinically okay.
 So from a chronic disease or acute illness perspective, you’re medically good to go.
 Now from a completely optimized you, making you the healthiest version of yourself that you can be, that is a little bit elevated.
 But there is that differentiation between elevated and actually high.